What Concrete Makes Worse

 Rust has crates.io, cargo, rustfmt, rust-analyzer, and a library for nearly anything.
 Zig has a package manager and a growing ecosystem.
 Concrete has a compiler and a test runner.

 I am not going to pretend this does not matter.
 Tooling is not secondary to language design.
 A language without a formatter means every team argues about style.
 A language without an LSP means slower feedback loops.
 A language without a package manager means dependency management is manual labor.
 These are not luxuries.
-They are the difference between a language you can advocate for and a language you use alone.
+They are the difference between a language you can advocate for and one you use alone.

 The plan is to build all of it.
 The formatter is next after the current compiler work stabilizes.
 The LSP will follow.
 A package manager is further out.
 But plans are not tools, and I would rather be honest about what exists today than let someone discover the gaps after committing.